JimBlizzard/aksworkshop-work/readme.md

 Configure kubectl to connect to the cluster, then verify the connection by listing the nodes and pods.
 (There shouldn't be any pods yet, but it's fun to check anyway.)

+        # Open a browser page to show the kubernetes dashboard
+        az aks browse -n <clusterName> -g <resourceGroup>

+        # Connect to an AKS cluster
         az aks get-credentials --resource-group akswsrg --name blizzakscluster02

+        # Inspect the nods, pods, and services in the cluster
         kubectl get nodes
         kubectl get pods
+        kubectl get svc  # or kubectl get services

 ## deploy MongoDb